intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 `spec_id`   | The SPIR-V `SpecId` decoration for the specialization constant that the post-link tool generated for this requirement.

-Note that the post-link tool will generate a series of `OpSpecConstantOp` ops when the kernel has multiple requirements.
+Note that the post-link tool will generate a series of `OpSpecConstantOp` ops when the kernel or exported device function has multiple requirements.
 However, each property list entry contains only the `SpecId` of the `OpSpecConstantTrue` op that is associated with a single requirement.

 #### Modifications to the DPC++ runtime